Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 You can notice the extra query `Step` in the logs compared to the first version of this tutorial.

+You can now ping and pong the contract again, without making a new deployment each time.

 ## Data

 Let's take a look at the data of the current `Scenario`: